-The Installer Course provides a foundational knowledge of heat fusing PP-R pipe and tool operation and maintenance.
+The Socket & Outlet course provides a foundational knowledge of heat fusing PP-R pipe and tool operation and maintenance.

 Aquatherm’s primary installer course offers insight into the PP-R material, the heat fusion process, and best practices for installing pipe from 1/2″ to 4″ in diameter.
 The course focuses heavily on socket fusion with hand irons, installing fusion outlets, repairs for small holes, and includes some practice with an assisted fusion machine.
 Important safety measures with the heating irons is also covered to ensure worker safety.

-This course is required before taking the other courses, as the Butt Fusion and Electrofusion courses expand on the basic concepts from the Installer Course.
+This course is required before taking the other courses, as the Butt Fusion and Electrofusion courses expand on the basic concepts from the Socket & Outlet Course.

 Butt Fusion Course

-The Butt Fusion Course expands on the Installer Course, exploring the steps used to fuse larger pipe sizes all the way up to 24″.
+The Butt Fusion Course expands on the Socket & Outlet Course, exploring the steps used to fuse larger pipe sizes all the way up to 24″.

-The Butt Welding Course builds on the Installer Course and focuses on fusing pipe sizes 6″ and larger.
+The Butt Welding Course builds on the Socket & Outlet Course and focuses on fusing pipe sizes 6″ and larger.
 Rather than using socket-style fittings that go over the pipe, butt fusion connects the ends of the pipes and fittings directly to each other.